GidsOpenStandaarden/OpenPGO-Medmij-ImplementatieBouwstenen-NodeJS/README.md

 ![Class diagram for node-medmij](./resources/node-medmij-class-diagram.png)

+It is assumed that XML Schema's are on the local filesystem, and that XML files are retrieved from a URL.
+Locations are configurable in a settings file.

 ## Whitelist
 On creation the whitelist object downloads the whitelist schema, the whitelist itself and then validates the whitelist against the schema.